Internal disputes cited as the reason for the suspension of OIC charter

 The press release issued by PR said that CR&D would be working on seating a board through an election and providing training for the community’s board and members.

-Chief Floyd deferred comment duties to PR and CR&D. Mvskoke Media staff reached out to OIC community and board members for comment.
-Media staff was told that OIC officials were advised not to speak with media and were advised to direct media inquiries to CR&D.
+Mvskoke Media staff reached out to OIC community and board members for comment.
+Media staff was told that OIC officials were advised not to speak with media and were advised to speak with CR&D.

 As of Dec.
 2 a posting on the OIC door states that the community will have a meeting on Dec.
 9 at 6:30 p.m.
 Mvskoke Media will continue to update the story with new developments.